michaelarn0ld/dotfiles-linux/README.md

 # Dotfiles

-Dotfiles is a backup repository containing command line scripts and configuration settings for aliases, bash, and vim
+Dotfiles is a backup repository containing command line scripts and configuration settings for bash, vim, and other aspects of my linux system.

 ## Usage